barryclark/jekyll-now/_posts/2021-7-29-twilioquiz.md

 We were recently discussing within the team how to reduce customer frustration during long wait times in our [Twilio Flex](https://www.twilio.com/flex) powered contact centre.
 A few Ideas came to mind.

 Hold Music?
-Yeah that's cool, but not everybody has the same tastes, maybe we could allow the customer to choose their preferred genre of music (check back again soon for that!).
+Yeah that's cool, but not everybody has the same tastes, maybe we could allow the customer to choose their preferred genre of music?.

 Play an article or podcast episode to a customer?
 Again, a great idea but what if the customer absolutely hates what we have to offer?
 Also, I'm not sure an episode of your favourite podcast would sound the same when using [Twilio's best practices for audio recording](https://support.twilio.com/hc/en-us/articles/223180588-Best-Practices-for-Audio-Recordings)